 If you are personally subject to the District of Columbia Unincorporated Business Franchise Tax (D-30) on income that you received while you are an Indiana resident, you may claim a credit against your Indiana adjusted gross income tax for those taxes.
-Do not claim a credit for taxes paid to the District of Columbia from Form D-40 except as provided for Group C states.
+Do not claim a credit for taxes paid to the District of Columbia from Form D-40.